 Equity index-linked notes/other index-linked notes are notes whose yield is not a specific interest rate, but depend on developments in an equity index or index basket or other benchmark.
 If there is a positive development in the index, this will be mirrored by the yield.
 A negative development in the index may result in a zero yield.
 The nominal value of the note will always be repaid on the maturity date, and consequently entails a limited risk of loss compared to equities and fund units.
-The risk associated with an investment in an equity index-linked note may (apart from any premium payable) be defined as the risk of loss of the alternative interest income one would have received if the money had instead been deposited in a bank account or invested in ordinary bonds, and materialises in case the underlying index does not develop positively to a sufficient extent.
+The risk associated with an investment in an equity index-linked note may (apart from any premium payable) be defined as the risk of loss of the alternative interest income one would have received if the money had instead been deposited in a bank account or invested in ordinary bonds and materialises in case the underlying index does not develop positively to a sufficient extent.

-3.2.4 Equity options and equity index options
+3.2.4Equity options and equity index options

 There are different types of equity options.
-Acquired (purchased) call options give their owner the right to purchase, within a certain period of time, already issued shares at a predetermined price.
-Acquired (purchased) put options give their owner the right to sell, within a certain period of time, shares at a predetermined price.
+Acquired (purchased) call options give their owner the right to purchase, within a certain period of time, already issued shares at a predetermined price (strike).
+Acquired (purchased) put options give their owner the right to sell, within a certain period of time, shares at a predetermined price (strike).
 Each acquired option is matched by an issued (sold) option.

-Index options and index warrants generate gains or losses depending on developments in the underlying index.
+Index options and index warrants generate profits or losses depending on developments in the underlying index and are settled through cash payment of the difference between the strike price and the market price when this difference favours the buyer.
 The price of an option (the option premium) will normally fluctuate in line with developments in the price of the relevant underlying shares or index.
 The instrument may embody leverage effects that further increase the risks and the potential gains.
 See below for more detailed information about derivatives.

-3.2.5 Warrants
+3.2.5Warrants